Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-data-attributes.md

 ## Browser support

-Really good browser support for dataset, so why not use it!
+Outstanding browser support for dataset, so why not use it!

 ![browser support for data attributes](https://caniuse.bitsofco.de/image/dataset.png)